-Abstract Art and misconception
+Abstract Art and its misconceptions

-For the accomplished artist, who chooses abstract painting as a preferred style, it may be the culmination of years of study, painting and exploring multitude styles, techniques, mediums and self exploration, and it may not stop here either.
+For the accomplished artist, who chooses abstract painting as a preferred style, it may be the culmination of years of study, painting and exploring multitude styles, techniques, mediums and self exploration, and it may not stop there either.

-Abstract art is easy.
+• Abstract art is easy.

-Everyone can splash paint around
+• Everyone can splash paint around

-Abstract artists don't need to know any other painting techniques.
+• Abstract artists don't need to know any other painting techniques.

-And finally, because abstract art seems to be in vogue, and can be seen in any shop window, the misconception of beginners to think; " I can do that "
+• And finally, because abstract art seems to be in vogue, and can be seen in any shop window, the misconception of beginners to think; " I can do that "

 To help understand and appreciate "abstract" art, one should look at the art movements in art history which led to abstract art.
 One should also think about the word itself, abstract art is to abstract something, meaning you actually need to have something before you can abstract something.